nickyout/console-ls/README.md

 *   `ls.q("match", 0)` - find the first line that contains `match` starting at the first line, moving down

 ## Options
 The total number of options is outrageous and can be passed on every listing method call.
+All functions that accept an `options` argument will accept it as repeating argument and including all the same shorthands.
 In practice, you will be mostly using shorthands and (configurable) defaults.

 The options that are used for a list method call is defined as follows: